2026 Campeonato Paraense

-The 2026 Campeonato Paraense will be the 114th edition of Pará's top professional football league.
-The competition starts on 24 January and ends on 8 March.
+The 2026 Campeonato Paraense was the 114th edition of Pará's top professional football league.
+The competition started on 24 January and ended on 8 March.
+Paysandu won the championship for the 51st time.

 Format

 Two groups with six clubs, with the teams of one group facing those of the other two.
 The eight best teams in the overall standings advance to the final stage.
 The matches of the quarter-finals and semi-finals will be played on a single-legged ties.
 The finals will be played on a home-and-away two-legged basis.

 The two worst teams in the overall standings will be relegated to the 2027 Campeonato Paraense Second Division.
 The four teams eliminated in the quarter-finals and the two teams eliminated in the semi-finals will be transferred to the Copa Grão-Pará.

 The champion, the runner-up and the 3rd-placed team qualify to the 2027 Copa do Brasil.
 The champion and the runner-up qualify to the 2027 Copa Norte.
-The best two teams who isn't on Campeonato Brasileiro Série A, Série B or Série C qualifies to 2027 Campeonato Brasileiro Série D.
+The best two teams who are not in the Campeonato Brasileiro Série A, Série B or Série C qualify to participate in the 2027 Campeonato Brasileiro Série D.